 Bake the eggplant

-Preheat the oven to 350F or 180C and line a baking tray with parchment paper.
+Preheat the oven to 400°F or 200°C and line a baking tray with parchment paper.

 Make the caponata sauce

-Stir well in the tomato sauce and finish cooking for about 5 minutes.
-Then turn the heat off and sit for at least 15 minutes, but better an hour or more, before serving it with toasted pine nuts.
+Finish cooking for about 5 minutes.
+Then turn the heat off and let it cool for 15 minutes before serving it with a sprinkle of toasted pine nuts.

 Serving Suggestions

-Caponata is versatile.
-You can serve it as a starter, side dish, or as an easy dinner:
+Eggplant caponata is versatile, and you can serve it as a starter, side dish, or easy dinner.

 In Sicily, they often serve it at room temperature to appreciate its flavor to the fullest.